When Your Child Has Non-Hodgkin Lymphoma

 Your child has had a biospy (removal of a piece of the abnormal area) to diagnose NHL.
 He or she may also have one or more of the following to learn more about the lymphoma:

 Blood tests to take a blood sample and test it.

 Imaging tests to take detailed images of areas inside the body.
-These may include a chest X-ray, MRI, CT scan, ultrasound, and PET scan.
+These may include a chest X-ray, magnetic resonance imaging (MRI), computed tomography(CT) scan, ultrasound, and positron emission tomography (PET) scan.

 Bone marrow aspirations and biopsies to take samples of bone marrow from the hip bones.